Technical Documentation

 }

-- messageBody is the received message
+• messageBody is the content of the received message.

 Example server